 For the sake of planning, all academic classes will remain virtual until further notice, with the hope that we will be able to pivot to offer additional in-person options later during the semester.
 According to State guidance, when San Bernardino County improves to Tier 2/red status, academic courses can be held, limited to 25% capacity with safety modifications.
 At that time, the University will consider the feasibility of having classes switch to an in-person or hybrid modality if so designated during course registration.

-Under State guidance (even with the “Regional Stay At Home Order”), experiential classes—such as labs, studio art, theatre arts, and Communication Sciences and Disorders clinics—are permitted to be in-person, with safety precautions.
+Under State guidance, experiential classes—such as labs, studio art, theatre arts, and Communication Sciences and Disorders clinics—are permitted to be in-person, with safety precautions.
 To continue to support students’ academic progress and our faculty members’ vision for meaningful instruction, the University will continue to honor the instructors’ choice of modality—be it online, in-person, or hybrid, as designated during registration—in these fields.

 If students have a particular need to use an electronic device from home, we encourage them to speak with the Instructional Technology Services team in the Jones Computer Center to review options, including accessibility of other facilities with connectivity.